transferwise/pipelinewise/docs/installation_guide/running_pipelines.rst

-The pipeline should start running, it will detect automatically if initial sync or incremental load is required, when was the last time when it was running and will replicate every change since the last run.
+The pipeline should start running, it will detect automatically if initial sync or incremental load is required, when was the last time when it was running and will reproduce every change since the last run.
 Once it's successfully finished the data is available in the target database and PipelineWise will update the internal state file with the bookmark for the next run.